-It was their next album, “The Smoker You Drink The Player You Get, also recorded at Caribou with Bill Szymczyk serving as producer that gave the band their first hit (Top 10)and it sold over a million copies.
-The song “Meadows” charted but it was Wash’s anthem “Rocky Mountain Way,” (co-written by Passarelli) that would become not only an international hit but also an iconic homage to Joe’s love for the State and a song that rivaled John Denver’s “Rocky Mountain High” for best Colorado song ever written.
-As Walsh said in an interview with G Brown, “It’s the attitude and the statement.
+It was their next album, The Smoker You Drink, The Player You Get, also recorded at Caribou with Bill Szymczyk serving as producer, that gave Barnstorm its first hit (Top 10); the record sold over a million copies.
+The song “Meadows” charted, but it was Walsh’s “Rocky Mountain Way” (co-written by Passarelli), that would become not only an international hit, but also an iconic homage to Joe’s love for the state and a song that rivaled John Denver’s “Rocky Mountain High” for best Colorado song ever written.
+As Walsh said in an interview with G. Brown, “It’s the attitude and the statement.
 It’s a positive song, and it’s basic rock ‘n’ roll, which is what I really do well.”

-In 1974, after the death of his young daughter in a car accident, Walsh continued in Colorado for a time, producing and recording with Dan Fogelberg, and in LA with various artists.
-Barnstorm officially broke up in 1975 and Walsh would go on to work with some of the most respected and talented artists in the business eventually joining the Eagles and working on the seminal “Hotel California” including co-writing credits on “Life In the Fast Lane.”
+In 1974, after the death of his young daughter in a car accident, Walsh continued in Colorado for a time, producing and recording with Dan Fogelberg, and in L.A. with various artists.
+Barnstorm officially broke up in 1975, and Walsh went on to work with some of the most respected and talented artists in the business, eventually joining the Eagles and working on the seminal Hotel California, including co-writing credits on “Life in the Fast Lane.”

 Kenny Passarelli is probably best known for his work with Elton John, Dan Fogelberg and Hall & Oates, and Joe Vitale continues to play with acts as diverse as Crosby, Stills & Nash and Peter Frampton.